All Episodes

 I don't know.

-And here's one more from Samuel Batonsis.
+And here's one more from Samuel Batansis.

 This was actual sensitivity training at the USDA.

-Together we can make an extension of each other's quest to make America stronger, healthier, and freer to work for all of us.
+Together, we can make an extension of each other's quest to make America stronger, healthier, and freer to work for all of us.

 Say thank you, black folks.